 Dr. Chris Rowley

-“Living in a small town can feel isolating if you don’t make an effort to get involved in the community.
-Join the annual medical curling club, community gym, and attend festivals hosted by the town to alleviate this.
-Once you immerse yourself into the community, going to work, even on your continuity days back when off service will feel like home.
-Academic Wednesdays are also a great way to reconnect with your colleagues.”
+“Get involved in the community by joining the annual medical curling club, community gym, or by attending its festivals.
+Once you immerse yourself in the community, going to work, even on your continuity days back when off service, will feel like home.

-“After only a year’s time, you will feel comfortable with feeling uncomfortable.
-Mount Forest has a solid medical team but often you are stuck making difficult clinical decisions based on limited resources readily available to you.
-You will learn to rely on your clinical skills, utilize resources thoughtfully and work as a team to overcome barriers to patient care.”
+Mount Forest has a solid medical team.
+You will learn to rely on your clinical skills, utilize resources thoughtfully and work as a team with your colleagues to overcome barriers to patient care.”